 What products need license review?

 - iOS apps

 - Desktop applications

 - Manufacturing hardware

 - Proprietary binary blobs

-The review is a legal requirement- it has nothing to do with whether your app or product is open source.
+This review is a legal compliance requirement.
+It does not matter if your app or product is intended to be open source.

 Except as otherwise noted, the content of this page is licensed under CC-BY-4.0 license.
 Third-party product names and logos may be the trademarks of their respective owners.